 D. The Candidate’s Marital Status

 1. Perhaps the touchiest area connected to ordination requirements concerns divorce and remarriage.
 Paul says “the husband of one wife.”
 Most groups do not take this to mean a single man cannot be ordained, but only that if he is married, he must not be a polygamist.

 2. In a few areas, a person divorced and remarried might be ordained, although this is not true in most places.
 Whether this is right and good is a matter that needs a great deal of careful study across the whole denomination.

 E. The Candidate’s Gender

-1. Throughout the years, a few women have been ordained to the ministry in the denomination, and a small number are currently active.
+1. Throughout the years, a few women have been ordained to the ministry in the denomination.
 The general trend, however, has been in the opposite direction.